Sigbog is an avid gamer whose addiction spans PC and mobile titles. They love to break games down and pick them apart.

+These items drop from bosses.
 The primary thing that makes this mode valuable for your character progression is the Locket and Bracelet drops.
 These items have reduced drop rates in chests and are thus more difficult to accumulate and upgrade.

-Overall I would categorize this mode as highly rewarding and very valuable, especially if you're an end-game user with Ancient Legendary gear but still sitting on lower rarity Lockets and Bracelets.
+Overall, I would categorize this mode as highly rewarding and very valuable, especially if you're an end-game user with Ancient Legendary gear but still sitting on lower rarity Lockets and Bracelets.

-There are a few unique things you need to know about the mechanics of Endless Mode.
+There are a few unique things you need to know about the mechanics of endless mode.

 It costs 15 energy to play.
-More skilled and more powerful players will get more bang for their buck out of this system so it is likely most effective for players able to get above 100 floors.
+More skilled and powerful players will get more bang for their buck out of this system, so it is likely most effective for players able to get above 100 floors.
 Regardless, it's certainly fun to have a new challenge and the exclusive drops are an unexpected benefit.